Deployment Architecture Considerations

 Distributed Deployment with NFO Central

-For large-scale, high-volume environments, NFO Central is the recommended solution, replacing ad-hoc flow replication with intelligent, load-balanced distribution.
-This centralized control plane ensures stability, performance, and simplified management.
+For large-scale, high-volume environments, NFO Central is the recommended solution, replacing ad-hoc flow replication (Repeater feature) with an intelligent, load-balanced distribution system.
+This centralized control plane ensures stability, improves performance, and drastically simplifies administrative tasks.
+The goal of this architecture is to position NFO Central as a powerful, all-in-one control point for multi-node deployments.

 Architecture Components